-Input GPIO pins are used by NVIDIA to sense if the external power supply or the SLI brige is connected, if the GPU is overheating (in the case of an external temperature sensor) or to read the fan rotational speed.
-Output GPIO pins are used by NVIDIA to drive a laptop's backlight, select the memory and core voltage or adjust the fan speed.
+Input GPIO pins are used by NVIDIA to sense whether the external power supply or the SLI brige is connected, if the GPU is overheating (in the case of an external temperature sensor) or to read the fan's rotational speed.
+Output GPIO pins are used by NVIDIA to drive a laptop's backlight, select the memory and core voltages or adjust the fan speed.

-Some GPIO pins can be connected to special features like hardware pulse-width modulation (PWM) controllers which allows for instance to vary the amount of power sent to the fan or the backlight of a laptop's screen.
-Some chips also have a hardware tachometer which calculates the revolution time of the fan.
-All these operations could be done in software but they would require the CPU to wake up at least dozens of times per second, issue a read/write request through the PCIe [9] port and then go back to sleep again.
+Some GPIO pins can be connected to special features like hardware pulse-width modulation (PWM) controllers which allow, for instance, varying the amount of power sent to the fan or the backlight of a laptop's screen.
+Some chips also have a hardware tachometer which calculates the spin rate of the fan.
+All of these operations could be done in software but they would require the CPU to wake up at least dozens of times per second, issue a read/write request through the PCIe [7] port and then go back to sleep again.
 Waking up the CPU for such trivial operations is inefficient and should thus be avoided.